flexivian/govdoc-scanner/README.md

 The repository currently includes three main applications:

 - **doc-scanner**: Processes `.pdf`, `.doc` and `.docx` documents for a given GEMI company, extracting comprehensive metadata with chronological processing and intelligent representative tracking using Gemini 2.5 Flash.
-- **crawler**: Scrapes the GEMI portal to search for companies using advanced filters and downloads all available public documents with enhanced date extraction and robust retry mechanisms.
+- **crawler**: Scrapes the GEMI portal to search for companies using advanced filters and downloads all available public documents with enhanced date extraction, intelligent file management, and robust retry mechanisms.
 - **cli**: A unified command-line interface that orchestrates the complete workflow, combining crawling and scanning with interactive prompts and automated batch processing.

 All tools are implemented in Node.js and use a combination of CLI interfaces and automated scripts.
 The project uses npm workspaces for managing multiple applications.